neo-0007/archive/docs/robosoccer/index.md

 </div>

-Here is our v2 , I do not have a good click of it , it does not looks better than v1, but it was able to score some goals and lasted till the end , it was a good improvement !
+Here is our V2.
+I don’t have a great photo of it, and it doesn’t look better than V1 — but it managed to score a few goals and lasted until the end.
+It was a good improvement!

 <div style="display: flex; flex-wrap: wrap; gap: 12px; justify-content: center;">